dhruvalvaishnav/dhruvalvaishnav/README.md

 When I'm not architecting microservices or debugging Kafka streams, you'll find me:

-- 💃 **Dancing** - My favorite way to destress and stay energetic
+- 💃 **Dancing** — My favorite way to destress and stay energetic
-- 🏋️ **Fitness** - Regular workouts to keep mind and body sharp
+- 🏋️ **Fitness** — Regular workouts to keep mind and body sharp
-- 📚 **Reading** - Love getting lost in a good book
+- 📚 **Reading** — Love getting lost in a good book
-- 🤝 **Volunteering** - Contributing to Street Cause Ahmedabad
+- 🤝 **Volunteering** — Contributing to Street Cause Ahmedabad
-- 🎓 **Mentoring** - Helping aspiring developers kickstart their careers
+- 🎓 **Mentoring** — Helping aspiring developers kickstart their careers
-- ☕ **Coffee Conversations** - Always up for tech discussions over coffee
+- ☕ **Coffee Conversations** — Always up for tech discussions over coffee

-*Fun Fact: I've worked on satellite communication systems at ISRO and banking systems at RBI - from space to money! 🚀💰*
+*Fun Fact: I've worked on satellite communication systems at ISRO and banking systems at RBI — from space to money! 🚀💰*

 ---

 ## 💡 What I'm Interested In

-- Mentoring junior developers
+- Leading and mentoring development teams
 - Solving complex technical problems
 - Microservices architecture and distributed systems
 - Contributing to open source